Mirobit/Labelit/README.md

 ## TODO

 - User system (inclusive CSRF protection)
-- Be able to host app on remote server and upload text data
+- Be able to host server remotely and upload text data
 - Enable to classification of texts (for ML)
 - Better error handling
 - Subfolder support